Light-47/IDA/README.md

 And the evaluation metrics(AUC, ACC, SE, SP, DICE) can be computed by running `analyze_results_test.py`.

+The implementation of the BM metric can refer to [this link].(https://github.com/nstucki/Betti-Matching-3D)

 ## Dataset and Weights
 For the CAM_DB dataset and model weights, please download from this [link](https://drive.google.com/drive/folders/1ixgoOKNaco7yQKrc0doH444L8pJYoqar?usp=sharing) (2025.3)

-Now, an expanded CAM_DB dataset is available.
-We will release it to the public once the paper is accepted.
+Now, an [expanded CAM_DB dataset](https://drive.google.com/drive/folders/169WcA6DkVTKiSrW3VKkVZrn8N8JZAKbX?usp=sharing) is available.
 (2025.7)
 ## Acknowledgement
 We would like to thank [MPSCL](https://github.com/TFboys-lzz/MPSCL), [VesselSeg](https://github.com/lee-zq/VesselSeg-Pytorch), [WNet](https://github.com/agaldran/lwnet) for their valuable models and ideas.
 ## Citation